Lectures on Lie groups over local fields: Lazard's characterization of -adic groups

 \section{Lazard's characterization of {\boldmath$p$}-adic groups}

 Lazard~\cite{Laz} obtained various characterizations of $p$-adic Lie groups within the class of locally compact groups, and many more have been found since in the theory of analytic pro-$p$-groups (see \cite[pp.\,97--98]{Dix}).
 These characterizations (and the underlying theory of analytic pro-$p$-groups) are of great value for the structure theory of totally disconnected groups.
 For example, they explain the occurrence of $p$-adic Lie groups in the areas of $\Z^n$-actions and contractive automorphisms mentioned in the introduction.
-We recall one of Lazard's characterizations in a form recorded in \cite[p.\,157]{Ser}: \begin{thm} A topological group~$G$ is a $p$-adic Lie group if and only if it has an open subgroup~$U$ with the following properties: \begin{itemize} \item[\rm(a)] $U$ is a pro-$p$-group; \item[\rm(b)] $U$ is topologically finitely generated, i.e., $U=\wb{\langle F\rangle}$ for a finite subset $F\sub U$; \item[\rm(c)] $[U,U]\, :=\, \langle xyx^{-1}y^{-1}\colon x,y\in U\rangle \, \sub \, \{x^{p^2}\colon x\in U\}$. \end{itemize} \end{thm} Roughly speaking, the last condition means that $U$ has more $p^2$-powers than commutators.\ has an invertible differential at the origin (the map $(t_1,\ldots, t_d)\mto \sum_{j=1}^d t_jx_j$), and hence restricts to a diffeomorphism from $p^n\Z_p$ (for some $n\in \N_0$) onto an open identity neighbourhood~$U$, which can be chosen as subgroup of~$G$ (by Lemma~\ref{laballs}).
+We recall one of Lazard's characterizations in a form recorded in \cite[p.\,157]{Ser}: \begin{thm} A topological group~$G$ is a $p$-adic Lie group if and only if it has an open subgroup~$U$ with the following properties: \begin{itemize} \item[\rm(a)] $U$ is a pro-$p$-group; \item[\rm(b)] $U$ is topologically finitely generated, i.e., $U=\wb{\langle F\rangle}$ for a finite subset $F\sub U$; \item[\rm(c)] $[U,U]\, :=\, \langle xyx^{-1}y^{-1}\colon x,y\in U\rangle \, \sub \, \{x^{p^2}\colon x\in U\}$. \end{itemize} \end{thm}

+Although the proof of the sufficiency of conditions (a)--(c) is non-trivial, their necessity is clear.
+In fact, (a) is immediate from (\ref{goodcf}) and Remark~\ref{smidx}, while~(c) can easily be proved using the second order Taylor expansion of the commutator map and the inverse function theorem (applied to the map $x\mto x^{p^2}$).
+To obtain~(b), one picks an exponential map $\exp_G\colon V\to G$ as well as a basis $x_1,\ldots, x_d\in V$ of $L(G)$, and notes that the analytic map

+has an invertible differential at the origin (the map $(t_1,\ldots, t_d)\mto \sum_{j=1}^d t_jx_j$), and hence restricts to a diffeomorphism from $p^n\Z_p^d$ (for some $n\in \N_0$) onto an open identity neighbourhood~$U$, which can be chosen as subgroup of~$G$ (by Lemma~\ref{laballs}).
 Replacing the elements $x_j$ with $p^nx_j$, we can always achieve that $\phi$ is a diffeomorphism from $\Z_p^d$ onto a compact open subgroup~$U$ of~$G$ (occasionally, one speaks of ``coordinates of the second kind'' in this situation).
 Then

 establishing~(b).